C-Macargo/C-Macargo/README.md

 When I was younger, I had the opportunity to travel a lot, thanks to that I lived abroad for a period of my life.

-Currently I am attending university, there I study Graphic design.
-While at university I had contact with some programming classes and fell in love with it.
+Currently, I am attending university, there I study analysis and systems development.
+While at university, I had contact with some programming classes and fell in love with it.

-For as long as I can remember I have always loved all things tech and math related, that passion was ignited thanks in great part to video games.
+For as long as I can remember, I have always loved all things tech and math-related.
+That passion was ignited thanks in great part to video games.

-As I journey through this world of programming and technologies I hope to amass as much knowledge as I can to improve my skills in the hopes of building something that makes me proud.
+As I journey through this world of programming and technologies, I hope to amass as much knowledge as I can to improve my skills in the hopes of building something that makes me proud.
 </p>

 ###